This post was updated on June 22, 2022

 3. Perform an annual HIPAA risk assessment

-According to the HIPAA Security Rule, “risk analysis should be an ongoing process, in which a covered entity regularly reviews its records to track access to e-PHI and detect security incidents, periodically evaluates the effectiveness of security measures put in place, and regularly reevaluates potential risks to e-PHI.”
+According to the HIPAA Security Rule(new window), “risk analysis should be an ongoing process, in which a covered entity regularly reviews its records to track access to e-PHI and detect security incidents, periodically evaluates the effectiveness of security measures put in place, and regularly reevaluates potential risks to e-PHI.”

 In order to comply with this requirement, HIPAA compliant entities are strongly advised to perform an annual audit to identify problems or gaps in their implementation of the security standards specified in the Security and Privacy Rules.
 These audits should therefore cover all administrative, physical security, and technical security measures deployed by the company in order to achieve HIPAA compliance.